ben1hop/Simulation/README.md

 # V2
-A rethinked implementation , with another type of Blob , unique data structure and more runtime friendly.
+A different implementation , with another type of Blob , unique data structure and with runtime in mind.